casper402/stable-diffusion/README.md

 # stable-diffusion
-Image-to-image translation using Stable Diffusion.
+Image-to-image translation for CT synthesis from CBCT using Stable Diffusion.